- Location: Altamonte Springs, Florida

 Committed to the betterment of the HVAC/R industry, this organization has been active since 1966.
 The demand for well-trained HVAC technicians in Florida is high, which is why the Air Conditioning Contractors Association of Central Florida offers an apprenticeship program.
 The ACCACF program is certified through the Florida Bureau of Apprenticeship and consists of three years of hands-on training.

-In order to apply for this apprenticeship program, students must be at least 18 years old, have the physical capability for performing work, possess an active Florida Drivers License, and have the ability to write and read in English.
+To apply for this apprenticeship program, students must be at least 18 years old, have the physical capability for performing work, possess an active Florida Drivers License, and have the ability to write and read in English.

 Located in Sacramento, California, American River College offers an innovative apprenticeship program for many different career tracks, including HVAC technicians.
 The HVAC apprenticeship, which includes instruction in other electrical systems as well, ultimately results in an associate of arts degree if completed alongside general education requirements.